christopherudit-ctrl/My-First-Repo/README.md

-A Tutorial Github file, used for getting accquainted with Git Steps I took to complete this activity:
+A Tutorial Github file, used for getting accquainted with Git, involves creating a local git repository and getting acquainted with the processes on Github.

-Created repository and files

-Made a new repo called MyFirstRepo on GitHub.
+Steps taken to complete this Tutorial :

-Uploaded hello world.py and a README file.
+Created a local repository and added a simple python file.

-Tried to do the Git Bash workflow
+Tried using Git Bash to commit and push the file.

-Initialized a local repo on my computer.

-Configured Git with my username and email.

-Created and committed hello world.py.

-Tried pushing to GitHub, but ran into authentication errors.

-Screenshot included showing Git Bash attempt.

-Uploaded files directly on GitHub
+Uploaded the file directly to GitHub after running into some push errors.

-Uploaded hello world.py and README online.

-Verified files appeared on main.

-Added collaborator

-Invited someone as a collaborator.
+Added someone as collaborator.

-They accepted the invitation.

-Created new branch

-Named the branch New-branch.

-Edited hello world.py on this branch.

-Committed the change directly on GitHub.

-Pull Request (PR) and review :

-Opened a PR from tutorial-branch to main.

-Assigned collaborator as reviewer.

-Collaborator approved PR and left a comment like “Looks good to me!”

-Merged branch

-Merged tutorial-branch into main.

-Screenshot taken showing merged status, collaborator approval, repo name, and username.

-Public access:

-Verified repository is publicly accessible.

-Anyone with the link can view the merged changes.
+Created a new branch, edited the python file and committed the changes made. opened a pull request and had the collaborator review it and approve it.
+Merged the branch into main and verified Repo is Public for Viewing purposes.

-Accidentally deleted the branch didn't read the headings properly but screenshots are there as proof. there might be a lot of missing parts , firts time using Github.
+Accidentally deleted the branch cause i didn't read the page properly but provided screenshots the branch did exist in the document to be uploaded.

+Note: My original collaborator wasn’t available, so my sister helped review the PR and approve it.
+She is a student at the University of Guyana as well just not a member of the ITE 1100 class.